-In California, you can be called to serve on jury duty once every twelve months and if you serve on a jury, you cannot be called on again for three years.
-Fortunately, few people are called that often although because the system is completely random, some people might be called far more often than others.
+In California, you can be called to serve on jury duty once every twelve months, and if you serve on a jury, you cannot be called on again for three years.
+Fortunately, few people are called that often —although because the system is completely random, some people are sent summons far more often than others.

 While jury summons have a date on them, you can show up any day two weeks prior to that date or two weeks after if the date is inconvenient to you.
 You can also request to postpone service for up to six months.
-When you show up, you will be asked to spend one day at the court to see if you can be assigned to a jury and if not, you will be excused.
+When you show up, you will be asked to spend one day at the court to see if you can be assigned to a jury.
+If you are not assigned to a case, you will be excused.
 If you are selected for a jury, you will probably be there for 3-7 days, although some cases take more or less time.

-First, it’s important to express that juries are a vital part of our criminal justice system and that Vista defense lawyers agree that every client deserves a fair an impartial jury of their peers.
-That being said, if you can’t serve, you should fill out the appropriate section of your summons for jury duty and mail it back to the jury commissioner as soon as possible.
+First, juries are a vital part of our criminal justice system, and everyone deserves a fair and impartial jury of their peers.
+If you can’t serve, however, you should fill out the appropriate section of your summons for jury duty and mail it back to the jury commissioner as soon as possible.
 Valid excuses for missing jury duty include but are not limited to: